-Respect the mountain:
+Respect the mountain

 First of all, let's start from the assumption that the mountain has to be treated with respect, you have to be careful not to damage the environment and you must always bring home your own garbage.
-It would be amazing if you would contribute cleaning the forest, collecting any garbage left by less respectful guests.
+It would be amazing if you would contribute to cleaning the forest, collecting any garbage left by less respectful guests.

-Use common sense:
+Use common sense